legit92/Ecommerce_website/README.md

 - We have also receive data at frontend and display that data dynamically using product card created earlier.

 ## Milestone 12: project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have created an an endpoint that will send data by filtering with mail's and send data from mongodb.
+- We have also learned how to display that data dynamically using product card created earlier.